-white collar and criminal defense practice in DC, Virginia, and all federal courts
+criminal defense and complex civil litigation in DC, Virginia, and federal courts

 Ed intentionally handles a select number of cases at any one time to allow him to provide close, individual attention to each client's needs.
 Ed's representation begins by understanding all the facts and your goals.
 He will keep you fully informed about your case and case strategy.
 He will answer your questions and be available to you.
 Every client gets his commitment and dedication.